J.A. Bland: 1874.

 4. Extensive trials are now being made by the Hebden Moor Mining Co.
 Wm.
 Chadwick, of Arksey House, near Doncaster, is the principal shareholder.
 Mr. W. Hill, of Hebden, is agent for the Company.

 5. To the Glory of God.
 In memory of Ann Bailey."
-Erected by her son, the Rev. H. Bailey.
+Given by her husband, the Rev. Henry Ives Bailey, who also donated the land on which the church stands.